BrunoRiibeiro/brunoriibeiro/README.md

 ### SUP everyone!
 I'm Bruno Ribeiro,
 - I'm majoring in Software Engineering at the University of Brasília
-- Currently studying AI Planning and C/C++
+- Currently studying AI Planning, Lisp and C/C++

 ---